bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 2 is Out!.md

 <p></p>
 {% endraw %}

 NOTE: To reduce the size of the runtime library (which is especially important for Android applications), we removed the kotlin.dom and kotlin.browser packages from the standard library.
 They are now available as a separate library, [kotlinx.dom](https://github.com/Kotlin/kotlinx.dom) .
-If you’re using any of these packages in your project, please add the new library as a dependency and update the import statements in your code (change <code>kotlin.dom</code> and <code>kotlin.browser</code> to <code>kotlinx.dom</code> and <code>kotlinx.browser</code>).
+If you’re using any of these packages in your project, please add the new library as a dependency and update the import statements in your code (change `kotlin.dom` and `kotlin.browser` to `kotlinx.dom` and `kotlinx.browser`).
 Otherwise, the API of the library has not changed.
 Other changes:

 * Added